 Arrive in Havana at any time.
-There are no planned activities, so check into the hotel and enjoy the city.
+There are no planned activities, so check into the casa and enjoy the city.
 Your CEO will organize a short meeting in the evening.

 Leave Havana this morning and drive to the small village of Viñales.
 This region is one of the most stunning in Cuba, know for its mogotes (large limestone pincushion hills) that make for spectacular views.
 In the afternoon, get fitted on a bike and hop in the saddle for the first ride in the area.
 Although we're not covering much distance today, it's a great opportunity to get accustomed to the conditions and prepared for the days ahead.

-Enjoy some free time in Viñales after lunch and opt to go caving, hiking, or relax and enjoy the beautiful views of the valley.
+After the ride, enjoy some free time in Viñales and opt to go caving, hiking, or relax and enjoy the beautiful views of the valley.
 Viñales is the base for the next three days of cycling, so unpack and get comfortable.
 Have dinner in the hotel and meet with the CEO in the evening to prepare for tomorrow's adventure.

 In 1968, Fidel Castro started what was known as a green revolution: reforesting the Sierra del Rosario mountains that were logged by Spanish conquistadors, along with nurturing nearby land damaged by hurricanes, to try and improve the lives of citizens living in this remote region.
 This also marked the birth of Las Terrazas, a small eco-village that is now a UNESCO Biosphere Reserve.